ArvindParekh/cf_ai_Codefy/PROMPTS.md

 **Prompt:** "Review this React component for potential performance optimizations.
 It's a chat message component that renders dynamically."

 **Response Summary:** Recommended using React.memo for preventing unnecessary re-renders, suggested optimizing the message rendering logic, and proposed adding proper key props for list items.

+---

+Note: While I didn't maintain a detailed record of every AI interaction, the examples above represent the types of assistance I received throughout development.
+I primarily used AI for code refactoring, debugging TypeScript issues, implementing UI components, and writing documentation.